 It can be daunting for children if they are not used to the environment so lots of praise and encouragement is advised to help make their dental visits enjoyable!

 Many patients require dental X-Rays.
 The frequency depends on each individual patient and their circumstances.
-Some patients require X-Rays every six months, others who have excellent oral hygiene and visit the dentist regularly will only need them every year to two years.
+Some patients require X-Rays every six months, others who have excellent oral hygiene and visit the dentist regularly will only need them every year to two.
 This will be discussed with you at your appointments.